soft-lang/soft/README.md

 regardless of what comes before or after.

 This is the first time we make use of `Precedence`, so let's explain it here:
-Normally, all NodeTypes have a unique percedence, given by their `NodeTypeID`, that is, the same order as they were created by calling `New_Node_Type()`.
+Normally, all NodeTypes have a unique precedence, given by their `NodeTypeID`, that is, the same order as they were created by calling `New_Node_Type()`.
-However, sometimes it is necessary that the percedence is the same as some other NodeType(s), otherwise we wouldn't do `DIVIDE` and `MULTIPLY` from left-to-right, but all of one or the other first, depending on what order they are defined.
+However, sometimes it is necessary that the precedence is the same as some other NodeType(s), otherwise we wouldn't do `DIVIDE` and `MULTIPLY` from left-to-right, but all of one or the other first, depending on what order they are defined.